 In post-concussion syndrome (PCS), a patient with a mild traumatic brain injury (mTBI) experiences persistent symptoms from the injury.
-The symptoms might last months, years, or even decades after the event if left untreated.
+If left untreated, the symptoms might last months, years, or even decades after the event.

 Post-Concussion Syndrome Signs and Symptoms

 All of the following are common symptoms of post-concussion syndrome: